-If you feed your chinchilla oranges, your likely to cause digestive issues, stomach pain or other illnesses that may result in a vet visit.
+If you feed your chinchilla oranges, you are likely to cause digestive issues, stomach pain, or other illnesses that may result in a vet visit.
 Avoid feeding your chinchilla oranges.

 Can Chinchillas Eat Orange Peels?

-Offering your chinchilla orange peels will likely cause your chinchilla to fall ill, have stomach pains or further complications.
+Offering your chinchilla orange peels will likely cause it to fall ill, have stomach pains, or further complications.
 Always avoid oranges, mandarin oranges, and orange peels.

-Can Chinchillas Eat Honeydew melons?
+Can Chinchillas Eat Honeydew Melons?

-No, chinchillas can’t eat honeydew melons.
 Honeydew melons are a water-based fruit.
 Chinchilla’s can’t eat any water-based fruit.
-This is due to high sugar contents, high acidity levels, and often high phosphorus.
+This is due to high sugar content, high acidity levels, and often high phosphorus.

 Can Chinchillas Eat Melons?

-No, chinchillas can’t melons.
-Chinchilla’s can’t eat melons of any kind due to being water-based.
+Chinchilla’s can’t eat melons of any kind due to them being water-based.
 Water-based fruits are dangerous for chinchillas due to the nutrients contained within them.